 My favourite quote is by Parker Palmer: “Before you tell your life what you intend to do with it, listen to what it intends to do with you”.

 My life‘s many switch-backs and convolutions have taught me how to listen to life itself.
 I’m inspired to help others turn back to their own lives in order to find a sense of self that is filled with meaning, belonging and the joy of a successful vocation.

 My journeys are an emblem for other women’s healing of the mother wound and finding their sovereignty.
 I’m hoping to make this path more articulate through the book I’m writing about the mother wound.

-My approach, which I came to name Life Alignment, was shaped by my life experinces and training.
-The main sources that inform my work are: 20 years of Buddhist practices, Polyvegal theory, Hakomi somatic psychotherapy, embodiedment training, writing for healing and Jungian psychology.
+My approach, which I have come to name Life Alignment, has been shaped by my life experinces and training.
+The main sources that inform my work are 20 years of Buddhist practices, Polyvagal Theory, Hakomi Somatic Psychotherapy, Embodiment Training, writing for healing and Jungian psychology.

 My physical home is in the eastern hills of the Canton of Zürich.
 This is where you can find me at least once a day wandering through the lush pre-alpine pastures, picking herbs for tea and talking to the cows, horses and sheep.

 I’m blessed to share life with Robert, my soul partner, and our two white cats.
 I'm excited to see how life will unfold.